validmeasures/validmeasures.github.io/_posts/2016-10-08-urban-participatory-assessment-in-dakar-senegal.md

 [Figure 7](#FIG7) shows how different elements of the MindMap are draw together using the XMind software.
 The software allows one to present these elements, including:

   * Topics and subtopics (branches and sub- branches)

   * Sources of information (key stakeholders)

   * Pictures

   * Graphs

   * Links between each element

   * Illustration of which element is a ‘booster’ and which is a ‘barrier’, or elements requiring ‘more information’

 As mentioned above, only two of the seven identified indicators were used during the workshop to introduce and test the various tools and methods.
 The time available for the data collection was not sufficient to fully cover the two topics, given the range of activities that had to be completed (e.g. meeting all the key informants, gathering quantitative data, conducting the literature review etc).
 As such, the available information was not fully comprehensive.
 Nevertheless, the ADMG and EVE representatives were engaged in an [XMind](http://www.xmind.net) practical exercise and provided with a short document summarizing the main functions of the software.
 The participants were able to practice recording a few branches.
 It is worth mentioning that the software is quite user friendly and each person should be able to use it relatively easily –the main piece of advice is simply to play around with it.

 **Concept Map**
 Concept-mapping is a graphical data-analysis technique that is useful for representing relationships between findings.
 Concept-maps show findings and the connections (relationships) between them.
 They are useful when working out and communicating how different findings (e.g. barriers) are related and interact with each other in complex or cyclical processes.
 For example, a concept map will be able to show how a specific situation or condition has come about as a result of a specific event or factor.
 <br/>

 <a name="FIG8"></a>
 **Figure 8:** Concept map
 ![](/assets/images/conceptMap02.png)
 <br/>

-The example given in <a href="#FIG8><strong>Figure 8</strong> illustrates the relationship between the poor quality of the infrastructure (the public primary school of the neighbourhood) and/or the lack of financial resources for parents without a permanent job; these elements are related to the problem of children dropping out of school.
+The example given in [Figure 8](#FIG8) illustrates the relationship between the poor quality of the infrastructure (the public primary school of the neighbourhood) and/or the lack of financial resources for parents without a permanent job; these elements are related to the problem of children dropping out of school.
 In the first case, the “poor quality of the infrastructure” may negatively affect the “capacity of the children to concentrate”, leading to “poor academic results”, which in turn could lead to the child having to “re-take the school year” and/or even be “expelled from the school”.
 Similarly, parents with financial constraints may not be able to pay the fees if a child “re-takes the school year” and with no money to pay for fees, the situation may lead to the child being “expelled from school” or the child “dropping out”.
 The same financial constraints may result in less time for the parents to support the child in his/her studies (because they are too busy looking for job opportunities), and, without parental support, the child might get “poor results” in school leading to having to “re-take the school year” and so on.
 This creates a vicious cycle with the end result of the child not being in school or not completing school.
 In this example, it becomes clear that the rehabilitation of the school could be an effective action to decrease the drop-out risk.

 This method was covered very briefly during the workshop; a quick example of the relationship between findings was given using the limited information already available.